Est. 1991 Beginner

 Python 3.0 released, breaking backward compatibility for cleaner design

-Python becomes the most taught language in US universities
+Study finds Python is the most popular introductory teaching language at top US universities

 2018